axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

 <h1>Let&rsquo;s Talk about Co-Management</h1>
  <div class="_quotespan">What do you know about co-management?</div>
  <div class="_quotespan">What is it?</div>
- <div class="_quotespan">Co-management is, in practice, what people call self-management today.
+ <div class="_quotespan">Co-management is pretty much what people call self-management today.
 We call it co-management because it refers to the work we do together.
 The corporation doesn&rsquo;t manage it<em>self</em>, people co-manage it.</div>
  <div class="_quotespan">OK, got it.</div>
  <div class="_quotespan">Do you want me to explain co-ownership?</div>
  <div class="_quotespan">I think I know, but to make sure, tell me.</div>